Last week was one of those I’ll look back on in years to come and think, That was one hell of a week. I might even be pushed to say I felt proud.

 Then it hit us.

 Thirty-eight miles, in six days.
-Two half-marathons, in six days.
+One-and-a-half marathons, in six days.

 We’d so concentrated on running we’d nearly missed the achievement.
 Six months ago I wouldn’t have believed it possible.
 It felt fantastic.
 The nipple-rub, the aching limbs, the dry mouth, the blisters; they were suddenly all worth it.